How to Run an Effective Content Audit

 Absolutely.
 You can automate your content audit to remove as much manual intervention from the process as possible using tools and SEO platforms.
 Platforms that offer real-time content monitoring or integration with analytics platforms help to automate the data collection of the audit process.

-In addition, you can seamlessly plan and share next steps with your team through Conductor’s integration with task management tools like Asana, Jira, and Trello.
+In addition, you can seamlessly plan and share next steps with your team through Conductor’s like Asana, Jira, and Trello.
 With Conductor and ContentKing, the auditing never stops; it just needs less manual intervention.

 Let your audit begin